 Little Caribbean Food and Culture Tour

 You don’t have to hop on a plane to visit the Caribbean.
 For over 100 years, the Brooklyn neighborhood of Flatbush has been home to a dynamic Caribbean community.
-Explore and eat your way through this colorful neighborhood with me as your tour guide.
+Explore and eat your way through this colorful neighborhood with a tour guide.

-Which things on the NYC black bucket list have you already done?
+Which things on the NYC black bucket list of black cultural sites have you already done?
 Is there anything you would add to the list?
 Feel free to comment below!
 And if you haven’t done so already, don’t forget to sign up for my email list and follow me on social media so you can get to know NYC even better with Shiloh in the City!